formkit/docs-content/essentials/inputs.md

 ## Explicit errors

-Validation errors are the only way to set errors on an input.
+Validation errors are not the only way to set errors on an input.
 You can also explicitly set error messages on an input by using the `errors` prop.

 <example
   name="Simple validation"